recursive-rat4/blacknet/README.md

 # Blacknet Full Node Wallet

-**Blacknet is decentralized peer-to-peer network that secures public blockchain platform with proof of stake consensus.**
+**Blacknet is a decentralized peer-to-peer network that secures a public zero-knowledge platform with the proof of stake consensus.**

 ## Get the Source Code